Step One: Create a Trip

 What you’ll find in a garden depends on what you’re looking for.
 These beautiful spaces can give you a quiet retreat, an energizing walk, or inspiration for your own gardening.
 For families, gardens offer a chance to spend time together in the fresh air, learning, being active, and developing an appreciation for nature.

-We’ve selected gardens that have free admission and are open year-round – so hang onto this list, even when the snow starts falling again.
+We’ve selected gardens that are open year-round (some even have free admission!)– so hang onto this list, even when the snow starts falling again.
 Many of these gardens offer classes and other special events, so check online for great excuses to visit throughout the year.

 From local garden centers to big-league botanical gardens, we dig ’em: